Bridge-Way Diner (Old Bridge)

 It took both us a long time to order because we had no idea what we wanted.
 There were so many menu options.
 I knew I wanted the salad bar so I decided to order off the specials menu.

 I haven’t ordered a lot of chicken specials at diners, so I opted for the greek chicken that came with 3 chicken breasts topped with olives, feta, and spinach.
 It also came with the salad bar, soup, potatoes, a side, and dessert.
 Oh.
 My.
 Word.
 The Bridge-Way Diner might have more food then any other diner I’ve been to.

 For my soup, I chose the seafood bisque.
 It was good and had a slight kick to it.
 It was one of the better seafood bisques I’ve had, and there was plenty of crab.

-The salad bar was my favorite because they had a well-stocked salad bar with dressed salad, three bean salad, beets, grape leaves, and even bread.
+The salad bar at the Bridge-Way Diner was my favorite because they had a well-stocked salad bar with dressed salad, three-bean salad, beets, grape leaves, and even bread.
 As far as restaurants go, it’s one of the better salad bars I’ve been too.

 My chicken was delicious, and I’ve never had a Greek chicken special, so I don’t have anything to compare it too.
 The chicken was cooked well, and there was plenty of olives, feta, and spinach.

 I chose the mixed vegetables and homefries for my sides which were both excellent.
 By that point, I was pretty much full.